josmar-crwdstffng/angular/aio/content/guide/migration-localize.md

 ## Why is this migration necessary?

-Prior to Angular version 9, Angular's internationalization \(i18n\) system inlined translated messages into the compiled output as part of this template compilation.
+Prior to Angular version 9, the internationalization \(i18n\) system in Angular inlined translated messages into the compiled output as part of this template compilation.
 This approach required running the template compiler once per target locale, often leading to slow production build times.

 In the new i18n system, the Angular compiler tags i18n messages in the compiled code with a global `$localize` handler.